stellar/django-polaris/docs/sep-10.rst

 Most Polaris endpoints require a SEP-10 authentication token, refered to as the JWT, and Polaris includes an easily enabled implemenation of SEP-10 that clients can use to obtain these tokens.

-It is also possile to host a SEP-10 server independent of your Polaris deployment as long as secret used to generate the signature of each token matches the value assigned to Polaris' :term:`SERVER_JWT_KEY` environment variable.
+It is also possile to host a SEP-10 server independent of your Polaris deployment as long as the secret used to generate the signature of each token matches the value assigned to Polaris' :term:`SERVER_JWT_KEY` environment variable.
 In this case, the following steps can be skipped.

 Configure Settings
 ==================